dxatscale/dx-at-scale-website/content/docs/1. before-you-start/introduction.md

 Which leads to:

-1. Simplifidation of the developer experience,
+1. Simplification of the developer experience,
 1. Ability to achieve consistent and reliable deployments,
 1. Reduction in terms of cost/overhead in Salesforce Programs.